 Store Survey Results

 Survey results are JSON objects that you can store in your own database.
-Handle the onComplete
+For information on backend architecture for SurveyJS integration, refer to the following help topic:

-event raised in response to a click on the Complete button to send survey results to your server:
+On the client side, handle the onComplete event raised in response to a click on the Complete button to send survey results to your server:

 import { Model } from "survey-core";